Ebenezer Ntlali

-Ebenezer St Mark Ntlali (born in Richmond, Northern Cape, 1954) is a South African Anglican bishop.
-He is the fourteenth and current Bishop of Grahamstown.
+Ebenezer St Mark Ntlali (born 1954 in Richmond, Northern Cape) is a South African Anglican retired bishop.
+He was the fourteenth Bishop of Grahamstown.

 He trained for the priesthood at St Bede's College, Transkei, and has a bachelor's degree in church history and systematic theology from Rhodes University.
 He was archdeacon of King William's Town until his consecration as a bishop in 2007.

+On 30 July 2023, he retired as the bishop of Grahamstown.